maanitgoyal/trains-controller/blog.md

 Day 2 - 29-09-2025
 The first thing i am gonna do today is add a method for setting the type of a track.
 Now I am working on trackSimulator in Helper.java.
 I found a bug in my code.
 In simulate function I am using the wrong logic for embarking the passengers.
 In my code if a train has left a station and then I create a passenger at the station which the train left, in the next tick my train is picking up that passenger as well which should not be the case.
 I am getting ConcurrentModificationExceptions again and again, so I'm gonna use the iterator method to delete the items from now on.
 Changing all the deletion function to iterator based deletion.
 I have now fixed the Concurrent error and now i am checking if breakable track functionality is fine or not.
 The code is working fine.
 I found one more bug that the speed should be reset to the original speed.

+Day 3 - 30-09-2025
+The first thing which I'll do today is to make a method to reset speed of a train after it reaches a station.
+I need to change the method for train moving.
+My logic is flawed.
+But for now I will be starting with task cii.
+I have made controller in TrainsController.java.
+Add weight condition in embarking.
+Task cii works perfectly fine i think.